 Ordo Iuris claims “the presentation of the “Atlas of hate” resulted in domestic and foreign publications citing false information about local governments branded in the atlas, depicting them as places of hatred and discrimination, or “LGBT-free zones”.

 When asked about the lawsuit on local media, Jakub Gawron, one of the three authors of the map, reiterated his claim that the Charter was discriminatory against LGBT people, arguing that implementing it would imply “the symbolic exclusion of non-heteronormative people from the public space”.

-Following the release of his “Atlas of Hate”, Jakub Gawron told Hyperallergic that the project aims to “alert public opinion to threats coming from Christian fundamentalists.”
+Following the release of his “Atlas of Hate”, Jakub Gawron told Hyperallergic that the project aims to “alert public opinion to threats coming from Christian fundamentalists” in Poland and elsewhere.